YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Quick Start
 -----------

-With a terminal emulator, initiate an ssh connection to port 2222 on localhost and login with userid :code:`yottadbuser` and password :code:`YottaDB Rocks!` (including a space and an exclamation point).
-For example, on Linux, you can use the command: :code:`ssh -p 2222 yottadbuser@localhost` to connect as user yottadbuser to port 2222 on the host which is forwarded to port 22 on the guest.
+With a terminal emulator, initiate an ssh connection to port 2222 on localhost and login with userid :code:`ydbuser` and password :code:`YottaDB Rocks!` (including a space and an exclamation point).
+For example, on Linux, you can use the command: :code:`ssh -p 2222 ydbuser@localhost` to connect as user :code:`ydbuser` to port 2222 on the host which is forwarded to port 22 on the guest.

 .. code-block:: bash

-    $ ssh -p 2222 yottadbuser@localhost
+    $ ssh -p 2222 ydbuser@localhost
-    Linux yottadbworkshop 4.19.0-6-amd64 #1 SMP Debian 4.19.67-2+deb10u1 (2019-09-20) x86_64
+    Linux ydbdev 5.10.0-13-amd64 #1 SMP Debian 5.10.106-1 (2022-03-17) x86_64

     The programs included with the Debian GNU/Linux system are free software;
     the exact distribution terms for each program are described in the